 The foundation of this program is four exercises, the Back Squat, Deadlift, Bench Press and Overhead Press.
 Each one is paired with an ‘assistance’ exercise, such as Pull Ups or Romanian Deadlift.

-It’s based on a four week cycle, meaning every four weeks the sets and reps repeat themselves, but importantly the weight gets heavier.
+It’s based on a four week cycle, meaning every four weeks the sets and reps repeat themselves.
+Importantly though, every four weeks the weights get heavier.
 Here is an example of what the four weeks might look like for an exercise.

 There’s plenty of commonalities across all programs that should be noted here: